awsdocs/alexa-for-business-administration-guide/doc_source/google.md

    1. Choose **Save**\.

-1. Say “Alexa, start the meeting” to the Echo device assigned to the room\.
+1. Say "Alexa, start the meeting" to the Echo device assigned to the room\.
 Your Echo device automatically dials into your meeting without prompting you for a meeting ID\.

 1. To test room booking, say "Alexa, is this room free?" to the Echo device in the room\.
 Your Echo device returns that the room is booked\.